 A World-Class Engineering School

-KU is 1 of 8 public AAU schools within 500 miles
+KU is one of seven public AAU schools within about 500 miles.

 - Since 2012, 8 new buildings have added +700,000 SQFT of world class research and classroom facilities